skullk1d/threejs-sandbox/README.md

 ← A

-Mouse: click and drag to orbit the camera.
+Mouse: click and drag to orbit the camera; click and trackwheel to zoom

 *The Minecraft model is from the public [Google Sketchup gallery](http://sketchup.google.com/3dwarehouse/).